(CNN)Here's a look at Robert Levinson, who went missing in Iran in 2007.

 2006 - Levinson is hired as a contractor by Tim Sampson, head of the Illicit Finance Group within the Office of Transnational Issues at the CIA, to write reports for the agency.
 The contract is for approximately $85,000.
 Three CIA employees, including Sampson, later lose their jobs for overstepping their authority as analysts and withholding information about Levinson after he disappeared.

-June 1, 2007 - President George W. Bush says he is "disturbed" by Iran's refusal to provide any information on Levinson.
+June 1, 2007 - US President George W. Bush says he is "disturbed" by Iran's refusal to provide any information on Levinson.
 "I call on Iran's leaders to tell us what they know about his whereabouts."

 2008 - The CIA pays the Levinson family more than $2 million to head off a lawsuit, according to family attorney David McGee.

-March 3, 2011 - Secretary of State Hillary Clinton says that evidence is growing that Levinson is alive and being held somewhere in southwest Asia.
+March 3, 2011 - US Secretary of State Hillary Clinton says that evidence is growing that Levinson is alive and being held somewhere in southwest Asia.

 December 2011 - The Levinson family publicly releases a "proof of life" video they received in November 2010.
 In the video, Levinson says, "I have been treated well, but I need the help of the United States government to answer the requests of the group that has held me for three-and-a-half years.
 And please help me get home.
 Thirty-three years of service to the United States deserves something.
 Please help me."